Edessene Apocalypse: Manuscripts

 The Edessene Apocalypse is partially preserved in two East Syrian manuscripts.
 In Paris Syriac 350, a collection of tractates which the colophon is dated to 1646, contains the longer fragments of the texts.
 The Edessene Apocalypse though begins in mid-story, and the codex is missing leaves.
 The text is placed after a discussion of canon law but before a discussion of Greek theological terms and their technical translation.
 Consisting of two folios and minor textual variants, Cambridge Additional 2054 and its content overlaps middle two-thirds of Paris Syriac 350.
 William Wright dates the pages to the eighteenth century, and much of the Syriac of Cambridge Additional 2054 is quoted in his 1901 catalogue of Cambridge manuscripts.
 Fraçois Nau published in 1907 an edition of Paris Syriac 350.
-Francisco Javier Martinez reprinted Nau's edition along with notes of all variants of Cambridge Additional 2054 in an 1985 unpublished PhD dissertation.
+Francisco Javier Martinez reprinted Nau's edition along with notes of all variants of Cambridge Additional 2054 in a 1985 unpublished PhD dissertation.